Family of American woman sues Boeing, Ethiopian Airlines over 737 Max crash

 Chicago-based Boeing, which is also the target of lawsuits over the Oct.
 29 Indonesia crash, has been working on a software fix and new training guidelines for the MAX.

-Lawyers for Stumo’s family said it had also filed a federal tort claim against the FAA over the Ethiopian crash.
+Lawyers for Stumo’s family have also filed a federal tort claim against the FAA over the Ethiopian crash.
+Legal experts say these cases face high hurdles since government officials and agencies are generally immune from civil lawsuits, however.

-Stumo, originally from Massachusetts, is the niece of consumer activist Ralph Nader.
+Stumo, originally from Massachusetts, is the niece of consumer activist Ralph Nader, who called for a boycott of the 737 MAX on Thursday.

 Reporting by Tracy Rucinski; Editing by Noeleen Walder and Sonya Hepinstall